BosEriko/dotfiles/README.md

 This dotfiles is meant to be run on Windows 10 only.

 ## Scoop
 Download [Scoop](https://scoop.sh/) as your Windows package manager.
-Run the command below on Windows PowerShell.
+Run the command below on Windows PowerShell to install it.
 ``` sh
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 irm get.scoop.sh | iex